mhenke/cfwheels-training/03-tags.md

 Look at your "Articles.cfc" and Article "index.cfm" if you need some clues.

-If that's easy, try creating a "delete" method in your "tags.cfc" and adding a delete link to the tag list.
+If that's easy, try creating a _delete_ action in your _Tags.cfc_ and adding a delete link to the tag list.
 If you do this, change the association in your "tag.cfc" so that it says "hasMany:taggings, :dependent => :delete".
 That'll prevent orphaned Tagging objects from hanging around.

 With that, a long Iteration 3 is complete!